Foundation Program: In-Depth Study Program in Modern Buddhism

 How to Enroll

 Please note that formal enrollment is required to participate in this program on an ongoing basis.
-New students may attend the first class for free as a trial before deciding whether to enroll.
-To ensure the success of the program, those who enroll in the program commit to studying the entire book and attending every class to the best of their ability.
+New students may attend the first class as a trial before deciding whether to enroll.
+To ensure the success of the program, those who enroll in the program commit to attending every class to the best of their ability.

-New students who wish to formally enroll can do so in person at the Center by completing an enrollment form, which will be provided at the end of the first class on January 17th.
+New students who wish to formally enroll can do so in person at the Center by completing an enrollment form.

 Class Schedule